-This management discussion and analysis ("MD&A") of Quisitive Technology Solutions, Inc. (the "Corporation", "Quisitive", "we" or "us") for the three and nine months ended September 30, 2022, should be read in conjunction with the Corporation's unaudited condensed consolidated interim financial statements and the notes thereto for the three and nine months ended September 30, 2022 and the audited consolidated financial statements and the notes thereto for the years ended December 31, 2021 and 2020.
+This management discussion and analysis ("MD&A") of Quisitive Technology Solutions, Inc. (the "Corporation", "Quisitive", "we" or "us") for the three months and year ended December 31, 2022, should be read in conjunction with the Corporation's audited consolidated financial statements and the notes thereto for the years ended December 31, 2022 and 2021.
 We have prepared this MD&A with reference to National Instrument 51-102 "Continuous Disclosure Obligations" of the Canadian Securities Administrators.
 Our consolidated annual financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in thousands of United States dollars unless otherwise indicated.

-This MD&A is current as at November 14, 2022, and may include certain "forward-looking statements" and certain "forward-looking information" as defined under applicable Canadian securities laws.
+This MD&A is current as at April 3, 2023, and may include certain "forward-looking statements" and certain "forward-looking information" as defined under applicable Canadian securities laws.
 Forward-looking statements and information can generally be identified using forward-looking terminology such as "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "continue", "plans" or similar terminology.
 Forward-looking statements and information are subject to various known and unknown risks and uncertainties, many of which are beyond the ability of the Corporation to control or predict, that may cause the Corporation's actual results, performance or achievements to be materially different from those expressed or implied thereby, and are developed based on assumptions about such risks, uncertainties and other factors set out herein.
 These statements include, but are not limited to, statements with respect to proposed activities, consolidation strategy and future expenditures.
 These statements address future events and conditions and, as such, involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the statements.
 Such factors include, among others the limited history of operations, lack of profitability, availability of financing, the need for additional financing, the timing and amount of expenditures, ability to successfully execute on consolidation strategies, the failure to find economically viable acquisition targets, funding for internally developed technology solutions, client retention and attrition, client demands, reliance on key personnel, economic spending in the IT industry and technological changes in the IT industry.
 The Corporation undertakes no obligation to update forward-looking information except as required by applicable law.
 Such forward-looking information represents management's best judgment based on information currently available.
 No forward-looking statement can be guaranteed, and actual future results may vary materially.
 Accordingly, readers are advised not to place undue reliance on forward-looking statements or information.
 This MD&A also contains certain industry related non-GAAP and additional GAAP measures that management uses to evaluate performance of the Corporation.
 These non-GAAP and additional GAAP measures are not standardized, and the Corporation's calculation may differ from other issuers.
 See "Definitions - IFRS, Additional GAAP and Non-GAAP Measures".

-For the quarter ended September 30, 2022 (all amounts in thousands of USD unless otherwise stated)
+For the years ended December 31, 2022 and 2021 (all amounts in thousands of USD unless otherwise stated)